opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

 ## FAQ

-### When should I use the permission "Edit users"?

-This is a global permission which can be assigned to a global role.
-This allows the Administrator to delegate the administration of users to other people that should not have full control of the entire OpenProject installation.

 ### Can Administrators delegate the task to delete users?

 No, only Administrators can delete other users.

 ### Can I set a default role for a user that creates a new project?

-- [Here](../../system-settings/project-system-settings/#settings-for-new-projects) you can set a default role that users with this permission will have in a project they created.
+You can set a [default role](../../system-settings/project-system-settings/#settings-for-new-projects) that users with this permission will have in a project they created.

 ### Can I grant users the permission to manage the users in their projects?

-**Please note**: They can only see the project membership of placeholder users for projects in which they have permission to see the members (e.g. as Project admin or Member).
+TODO: Yes, this is possible.
+Users with the global permission **Edit users** They can only see the project membership of placeholder users for projects in which they have permission to see the members (e.g. as Project admin or Member).
 They can only manage project membership of placeholder users for projects in which they have permission to manage members (e.g. as Project admin).

 ### User do not see the action "Create project" in the main navigation even though they have the create project permission?

-Creating new projects requires the permission "Create"
+This is UX bug tracked here:

 ### What is the difference between a project permission and a global permission?